 The Christmas season has arrived in New York City, and that means in many places, Santa has too!
 But where’s the best place in NYC to get a photo with Santa?
 Choices include the classic Macy’s snap, at the Rockefeller Rink with brunch, in stores and shopping malls like Bloomingdale’s and Brookfield Place, and even even a very special Santa rescue with FDNY.
-Read on for more than a dozen places in NYC to get a stellar photo with Santa Claus himself.
+Read on for more than a dozen places in NYC to get a stellar photo with Santa Claus himself. and for a list of things to do with kids in NYC during the holidays, head here!

 Macy's Herald Square